kentslaney/efficientnet/README.md

 This repo provides a clean implementation of EfficientNet.

 ## TODO
+- Stop [this](https://stackoverflow.com/a/58385932) from happening
 - Test TPU compat
-- Stop [this](https://stackoverflow.com/a/58385932) from happening
-- Pull Border.slices into conv build while maintaining None shape option
-- Hoist start/end conv (maybe add option to drop it)
+- Pull out strided slice for fixed shape border convs
 - Add channels to Border
-- Fix simple